debba/slate/source/includes/reports.md

 GET https://dashboard.serversmtp.com/web/api/reports/:type/all?page=:page&filter=:filter&tz=:tz
 `

-- `type` parameters represents the type of report, possible values are:
+- `type` parameter represents the type of report, possible values are:
     - `bounce` for bounces
     - `spam` for spam
     - `unsub` for unsubscriptions